-An assessment of the archaeological status of the development site should be undertaken and a report submitted with planning applications for development.
-Reference should be made to the HERS information held by Warwickshire County Council to inform the basis for this assessment
+An assessment of the significance of heritage assets on the development site, including their archaeological interest should be undertaken and a Heritage Statement submitted with planning applications for development.
+Consultation of HERS information held by Warwickshire County Council to inform the basis for this assessment is required as a minimum.